Scientists fear mass extinction as oceans choke - ABC News

 'Until recently the best hypothesis for them was a meteor strike,' he said.

-'So 65 million years ago they've got very good evidence ... all the dinosaurs died because of smoke and stuff in the atmosphere from a meteor strike.
+'So 65 million years ago they've got very good evidence of the cretaceous exctinction event.

 'But with the four other mass extinction events, one of the best explanations now is that these periods were preceded by an increase of volcanic activity, and that volcanic activity caused a change in ocean circulation.